Vanilla-OS/Vib/README.md

     *   `paths`: a list of strings indicating the path to .deb files (or just a list of prefixes to search for .deb files) when used with"dpkg" or "dpkg-buildpackage", or a list of paths to .inst files which contain a list of packages to install when used with "apt".
     *   `url`: a string indicating the URL to retrieve the source code, only required if source type is "tar" or "git".
     *   `type`: a string indicating the type of source control system, currently "tar" and "git" are supported.
     *   `tag`: a string indicating the git tag to use, only used if type is "git".
+Use either this or `branch` and `commit`.
+    *   `branch`: a string indicating the git branch to pull from, only used if type is "git".
+Use either this and `commit` or `tag`.
-    *   `commit`: a string indicating the git commit to use, only used if type is "git".
+    *   `commit`: a string with the commit hash to use, only used if type is "git".
+Passing "latest" to this field will use the most recent commmit from the branch specified above.
+Use either this and `branch` or `tag`.
 *   `buildFlags`: an array of strings indicating any additional build flags or options.
 Only used if type is "meson" or "go".
 *   `buildVars`: a collection of key-value pairs indicating any additional build variables.
 Only used if type is "go".
 *   `modules`: an array of objects containing the modules needed to build the source code.